-- 9.4 The distribution function of the Representative amounts to dealing in securities.
-Therefore the Representative must:- - (a) be registered as a dealer under the Securities Ordinance; - (b) be exempt from the requirement to be registered as a dealer; or - (c) appoint another entity that satisfies (a) or (b) of this paragraph to carry out the distribution function. - 9.5 If the Representative appoints another entity to carry out the distribution function pursuant to 9.4(c), the Representative should be a branch or subsidiary of the management group. - 9.6 The Representative must be properly appointed to represent the scheme and the management company.
+- 9.4 Where the functions (including the distribution function) of the Representative amount to dealing in securities, the Representative must:- - (a) be licensed or registered to carry on Type 1 regulated activity under the Ordinance; or - (b) appoint another entity that satisfies (a) of this paragraph. - 9.5 If an entity is appointed pursuant to 9.4(b), the Representative should be a branch or subsidiary of the management group. - 9.6 The Representative must be properly appointed to represent the scheme and the management company.